space-wizards/website-content/content/post/22-06-24-progress-report-35.md

 Explosive decompression, also known as space wind, flows a bit differently now and should generally yeet people in the direction of pressure differentials, as shown in the video below.
 It's a lot more realistic and makes more sense than the existing algorithm.

 However...
 Space wind has also been entirely disabled for the time being pending further changes.
-This is a config option, so other servers can reenable it if they wish and take advantage of the improved yeeting.
+This is a config option, so other servers can reenable it if they wish and take advantage of the improved yeeting showcased in this video.

-TODO: Vid from PR
+{{< video-audio "/video/pr_35/wind.mp4" >}}

 {{< newsection >}}
 ### Round Start & End Audio